AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 If Cloud Manager detects that there is a newer version of AEM available than that which was last deployed with the pipeline, it shows the **Update Available** status for the environment.

-The process of updating is then simply running the pipeline to deploy the new version of AEM with the pipeline.
+The process of updating is then simply running a pipeline to deploy the new version of AEM with that pipeline.

 ### Updating Your Development Environments {#updating-your-dev-environments}

-The **Update** option is available from the **Environments** card by clicking on the ellipsis button of the enjoinment.
+The **Update** option is available from the **Environments** card by clicking on the ellipsis button of the environment.

 ![Update option from Environments card](assets/environ-update2.png)